ppjian19/PhoreGen/data/README.md

 # Datasets

-The datasets for training and evaluation will be released at our [Lab Website](https://ddtmlab.org).
+The datasets for training and evaluation will be released at our [Project Website](https://phoregen.ddtmlab.org/).